3 - The Relationship That Drives Everything

 You're becoming a better one.

-And that process never stops—
+And that process never stops—it just gets more intentional.

-And it starts with how you relate to yourself.
+It starts with how you see yourself.

 Not beating yourself up.